 Jobseeker's Benefit and work

 You may be able to work and get Jobseeker's Benefit.
-This document explains how your work and your spouse's or partner's income from work can affect your Jobseeker's Benefit.
+This document explains how work affects your Jobseeker's Benefit.

 Help with low pay